 I’ve been blogging (often badly!) for around a decade.
 In that time I’ve failed at a lot of things.
 Today I want to share some stories in the hope that you can avoid making the same mistakes.

-When you learn a new skill, whatever it might be, you always go on a steep learning curve.
+When you learn a new skill, including starting a new blog, you always go on a steep learning curve.

 When you have changing technologies you also get a lot of commentators saying different things and giving different bits of advice.